hpwit/I2SClocklessLedDriver/README.md

 But the main reason is the way I wanted to drive the leds.
 Indeed the library gives you two more options that can prove to be useful.
 One of the mode could reminder the older of us to some old school stuff.

+I am trying to be kinda lenghtly on this readme.
+I hope to explain the why of some functions and for the user to use the one most suitable for its use case.

 ## Let's start
 ### Array of strips
 In most leds driver librairies you declare each strip attached to one pin, one line at a time.